syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Column-Sizer.md

 ### Resetting column width to apply ColumnSizer

 By default, the columns having the [GridColumn.Width](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridColumn~Width.html) property set will not be included for column sizer calculations of SfDataGrid.
-To include width columns and refresh column sizer in runtime, set the `GridColumn.Width` property to double.NaN before calling the [GridColumnSizer.Refresh()](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridColumnSizer~Refresh(Boolean).html) method.
+To include the width columns and reset the column sizer in runtime, set the `GridColumn.Width` property to double.NaN before calling the [GridColumnSizer.Refresh()](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridColumnSizer~Refresh(Boolean).html) method.
 Refer to the following code example to achieve the same:

 {% highlight c# %}
 SfDataGrid dataGrid;